DisaroSkell/Weapons-of-Fates-RPG/README.md

     - Allow to give null params to api to only change needed values (for put)
     - Image for Outfits (Now is just a string)
     - Responsive (tests with the phone directly)
+    - So much more things (you have no idea)